xuedi/meetAgain/.junie/guidelines.md

 - Run `just` without arguments to see all available commands.
 - Read the comments in the `justfile` to understand what each command does.
 - Always use `just test` to run tests, not `just do "vendor/bin/phpunit ..."`.
+- Always use `just clearCache` to clear cache (clears all environments).

 ## General Principles
 - Prefer clarity over cleverness.
 Choose explicit, readable solutions.